All parents want to help their child get the most from their time at school and we are committed to supporting you to ensure that happens.

 You may also wish to discuss with your school whether a gradual start - sometimes called a staggered start - over the first two weeks of term may help your child settle in.
 Note that a child starting school, even on a part-time basis, will no longer be eligible for free childcare funding at an early years setting.

 If your child is summer-born and you consider they are not ready to start school before their fifth birthday, you may discuss the option of your child being put in the younger year group.
-You can make a request to us by referring to the Information for parents booklet.
+Further information is available at Admission of children outside their normal year group.

 Early Years Foundation Stage (EYFS)